logo

 What is a Credit Score?

 A credit score is a three-digit number between 300 to 850 that takes into account factors such as your payment history, amounts owed, and the length of your credit history.
-When it comes to renting an apartment, landlords look to your credit score as an indicator of your ability to pay your monthly rent.
+When it comes to renting an apartment, landlords look to your credit report as an indicator of your ability to pay your monthly rent.

 What Is a Bad Credit Score?